 While many people did get into gaming with Games Workshop’s systems at a young age, and read the material as-is, the fact is not everyone is capable of that.
 Believe it or not, there’s actually some 8 year olds that don’t understand the complex words used in the fiction, or follow the adult themes.
 They’re kids!

-It’s not a shameful thing to have age appropriate reading material for children.
+It’s not a shameful thing to have age appropriate reading material for children with Warhammer Adventures.
 I mean, they aren’t given Moby-Dick to read in school when they’re 10, right?

 It’s awesome that some kids can excel at reading, or that their interest in the game is so strong that they push themselves to learn, but there’s absolutely no reason GW shouldn’t cater to the wider audience here, not the exceptions.
 That’s called smart marketing.